Student Health FAQ

 For any medication — prescription or nonprescription — to be administered during the school day, a written order must be on file from your physician detailing the medication, the dosage and the time intervals at which the medication must be given.
 The required form to use is District 401's Medication in School Form.
 You and your physician must fill out and sign this form, which is available on our website (click the previous link) and at the school office.

 You must submit a Medication in School Form even if the medication your child needs to take is nonprescription such as Tylenol or Ibuprofen.
-District Policy 7:270, "Administering Medicines to Students," states:
+Board Policy 7:270, "Administering Medicines to Students," states:

 No School District employee shall administer to any student, or supervise a student's self-administration of, any prescription or nonprescription medication until a completed and signed "School Medication Authorization Form" is submitted by the student's parent/guardian.
 No student shall possess or consume any prescription or nonprescription medication on school grounds or at a school-related function other than as provided for in this policy and its implementing procedures.